-Looking for ways to prevent excessive sweating in your child?
+How to stop excessive sweating in child?
 Check out this ClipBook.

-“Sweating depends a lot on factors like the humidity, internal temperature, on the level of activity, and on the level of stress.
-If your child is anxious or facing problems in studies, she could sweat more than normal,” says Dr Ramalingam.
+“Sweating depends a lot on factors like the humidity, internal temperature, the level of activity and the level of stress.
+For example, if your child is feeling anxious or facing problems in studies, she could sweat more than normal,” says Dr Ramalingam, a paediatrician.

-In fact, he adds that it is not compulsory to sweat with sweating a compensatory mechanism employed by the human body to cool the temperature.
-For parents of children who live in cold places, there is no need to worry in case they think their children are unable to sweat.
+In fact, the doctor adds that not sweating should become a cause for worry, either.
+"Sweating is a compensatory mechanism employed by the human body to cool down.
+So, for parents of children who live in cold places, there is no need to worry in case they think their children are unable to sweat," he adds.

 Is excessive sweating an indicator of a disease?

-Often, if your child sweats profusely, without a rise in temperature or other factors like strenuous physical activity, you may attribute it to a disease.
+If your child sweats profusely, even if there is no rise in temperature and without indulging in strenuous physical activity, you may attribute it to a disease.
 Problems in the sweat glands can also lead to excessive sweating.
-You may not be wrong and it is advisable to seek the help of a doctor in such cases.
+It can also be caused by neurological or endocrine disorders, says the study in the Annals of Pediatric Surgery.
+In such cases, it is advisable to seek the help of a doctor.

 Problems that cause excessive sweating in children:

 - Hyperthyroidism: Over-active thyroid glands or hyperthyroidism can make your child sweat excessively.
-According to HealthLine, when children suffer from this condition, they tend to sweat a lot and develop low tolerance for heat.
+When children suffer from this condition, they tend to sweat a lot and develop a low tolerance for heat.

 - Overdressing your child: One simple reason for your child’s excessive sweating could be too much of clothing.
-Overdressing your child could make her sweat excessively.
-Staying in a hot room with insufficient circulation also causes excessive sweating.
+Overdressing your child or making her wear too many layers could make her sweat excessively.
+What's more, being in a hot room with insufficient circulation, can also cause excessive sweating.